B-Kristy/Qmatey/README.md

 # Qmatey
-A taxonomic profiler capable of microbiome analysis designed by biologists.
+A taxonomic profiler capable of robust microbiome analysis
 ## Features
 * Automated pipeline starting with raw sequencing data and ending with interactive visualizations
 * Supports all Next-Generation Sequencing platforms